rbcarleton/VSA/README.md

 viable systems.
 This is called recursion in the VSM.
 The VSA is intended to facilitate creating and managing autonomous software systems.

+Testing this distribution:

+1) Change directories into the directory containing the distribution.
+You should see the file, Rakefile in the top of the distribution.

+2) Type the "rake" command.
+This will run all the unit testing for the distribution.

 Viable System Terminology: